Greatest Hits (Thalía album): Background and production

-The album was released in three formats a Walmart's exclusive CD + DVD which includes 10 tracks plus 10 music videos and multimedia gallery, a standard CD with 16 tracks and DVD that features a grand total of sixteen videos, such as "Gracias a Dios", "Amor a la Mexicana", "Entre el Mar y una Estrella", "Tú y Yo", and "¿A Quién le Importa?".
+The album was released in three formats: a Walmart's exclusive CD + DVD which includes 10 tracks plus 10 music videos and multimedia gallery, a standard CD with 16 tracks and DVD that features a grand total of sixteen videos, such as "Gracias a Dios", "Amor a la Mexicana", "Entre el Mar y una Estrella", "Tú y Yo", and "¿A Quién le Importa?".
 The DVD does not contain all of Thalía's videos, leaving out videos such as: "Viaje Tiempo Atrás", "Mujer Latina (European Version)" and all her videos from the first three albums, released by Fonovisa.
 In the United States the album came with 4 bonus videos.

 The singer stressed that delivering a greatest hits album to the public is important: "For me it is very important to give this to the public, because the last ten or fifteen years of my musical history is a story that we have both built, and they have given me the opportunity to have a space and a place in the world of music. entertainment".

 Singles

 "Acción y reacción": The song was previously unreleased, written by Estéfano and Julio Reyes and produced by Estéfano.
-This track was recorded during the Thalía Sessions, but didn't make it.
-So the unfinished demo was leaked in May 2002, and it had good reactions in the fans, Thalia decided this track should be re-recorded and re-arranged.
+This track was recorded during the Thalía sessions, but didn't make it.
+So the unfinished demo was leaked in May 2002, and received favorable reactions among her fans.
+Thalia decided this track should be re-recorded and re-arranged.
 The mastered version became included on the Greatest Hits album.
 This song talks about Thalía and Tommy Mottola's relationship.
 The music video contains footage from Thalía's "High Voltage Tour" in the United States and Mexico.
 It mixes images of her performances and of her fans when they were waiting in the concert's queues.
-The video was officially released by the TV Magazine Primer Impacto.
+The video was officially released by the TV magazine Primer Impacto.